rasmus-leseberg/security-labs/README.md

 **Users** are common object types, also known as one of the security principal objects in an AD, meaning that they can be authenticated and assigned privileges.
 Users can be either:

 * People
 * Services: like IIS or MSSQL.
 Requires a user to run, but will only have specific service-oriented privileges.

 **Machines:** For every computer that joins, a machine object and account will be created.
-The rights within that account are limiteed, but the accounts themselves are local administrators on the assigned computer.
+The rights within that account are limited, but the accounts themselves are local administrators on the assigned computer.
 Passwords are random 120 char passes and automatically rotated.
 The account name is the computer's name followed by a dollar sign, like `DC01$`.

 **Security Groups:** Several groups are created by default in a domain, the most important ones are: